Exporting quinoa to Europe

 Quinoa as an ingredient

 The variety of food products available on the European market is growing rapidly.
-Quinoa is an interesting ingredient for new products on this expanding market.
-It is used in grain mixes such as rice and quinoa or quinoa and pulses, as well as in salads, pastas, ready-made meals, bakery products, snacks and breakfast cereals.
+Quinoa is an interesting ingredient for new products in this expanding market.
+It is used in grain mixes, such as rice and quinoa or quinoa and pulses, and in salads, pastas, ready-made meals and soups, bakery products, snacks and breakfast cereals.

 The future growth of quinoa in Europe depends partly on the continuing development of these new products.
 You can use this development to target different types of clients in food processing.
-Most of the European food brands present their new products on trade fairs, so those are a good place to see what is new.
+Most of the European food brands present their new products on trade fairs, so that is a good place to see what’s new.

-To export quinoa to Europe, you have to deal with a strict set of rules and obligations on food safety.
+To export quinoa to Europe you have to deal with a strict set of rules and obligations on food safety.
 The General Food Law, which regulates food safety in the European Union, also applies to quinoa.
-As a supplier, you must make sure that your quinoa exports are traceable and that safety systems such as the Hazard Analysis Critical Control Points (HACCP) are in place.
-In 2016, traces of ochratoxin were found in quinoa from Ecuador, which threatens to pose a problem to the trade from this country.
+As a supplier you must make sure that your quinoa exports are traceable and that safety systems such as Hazard Analysis Critical Control Points (HACCP) are in place.
+The information sheet of the international laboratory Eurofins provides a comprehensive overview of the product analyses for quinoa and other pseudo-cereals.

-- For the full requirements on food safety, read the study of Buyer requirements for grains and pulses in Europe.
+- For the full requirements on food safety, read the study on buyer requirements for grains and pulses in Europe.

 - Read about your key obligations in Europe as a food and feed business operator.